s-ol/mmm/root/articles/mmmfs/examples/implementation: text$markdown+sidenotes.md

 ACM DL entry in mmmfs, and the reference will automatically be fetched, and therefore stay up to date with potential remote corrections.

-## 5.2 pinwall
+## 6.2&emsp;pinwall
-In many situations, in particular for creative work, it is often useful to compile resources of different types for reference or inspiration, and arrange them spatially so that they can be viewed at a glance or organized into different contexts etc.
+In many situations, and particularly for creative work, it is often useful to compile resources of different types for reference or inspiration and arrange them spatially so that they can be viewed at a glance or organized into different contexts, etc.
-Such a pinwall could serve for example to organize references to articles, to collect visual inspiration for a moodboard etc.
+Such a pinwall could serve for example to organize references to articles, to collect visual inspiration for a mood board, etc.

 As a collection, the Pinwall is primarily mapped to a Fileder in the system.
 Any content that is placed within can then be rendered by the Pinwall, which can constrain every piece of content to a rectangular piece on its canvas.
 This is possible through a simple script, e.g. of the type `text/moonscript -> fn -> mmm/dom`,
-which enumerates the list of children, wraps each in such a rectangular container, and outputs the list of containers as DOM elements.
+which enumerates the list of children, wraps each in such a rectangular container and outputs the list of containers as DOM elements.

 The position and size of each panel are stored in an ad-hoc facet, encoded in the JSON data format: